MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-provision-fo.md

 ## Provision a Human Resources trial environment

->[!NOTE]
+> [!NOTE]
-> Starting April 2022, the Human Resources trial environments will not be available on the stand-alone application.
-Potential customers who are interested in evaluating the Human Resources capabilities within finance and operations apps, can do so using the free 30-day trial along with the demo data.
-Dynamics 365 Finance will include the Human Resources capabilities brought to the Finance infrastructure through the merge of the stand-alone application.
+> Starting April 2022, the Human Resources trial environments won't be available in the stand-alone application.
+Potential customers who are interested in evaluating the Human Resources capabilities in finance and operations apps can use the free 30-day trial together with the demo data.
+Dynamics 365 Finance will include the Human Resources capabilities that are brought to the Finance infrastructure through the merge of the stand-alone application.
 For more information, see [Merging of HR offerings brings capabilities together for customers](https://cloudblogs.microsoft.com/dynamics365/it/2021/09/15/merging-of-hr-offerings-brings-capabilities-together-for-customers).
 For more information about Dynamics 365 Finance trials, see the [step-by-step guide](../fin-ops-core/fin-ops/get-started/before-you-buy.md).

 ## Plan Human Resources environments